 If you want a break from the sea, you can also opt to trek through the island’s jungles!
 Hikers will revel in climbing Bora Bora’s highest peak, Mt Otemanu.
 This old volcano is best scaled with a local guide, but it will be well worth it.
-The dramatic volcanic peaks on this island – and French Polynesia – are breathtaking, and the views unmatched.
-In our opinion, this is probably the most beautiful island in the world.
+A trek like this is an experience you just can’t get in the Maldives.

-Humpback whales migrate here to breed during this time, and can even be spotted while snorkeling around the island.
+Humpback whales migrate to the island to breed during this time, and can even be spotted while snorkeling around the island.
 Having a great underwater camera – such as this one – is a must.

 Relaxation, calm, isolation, and quiet.
 That’s what you should expect in the Maldives, a country that specializes in upmarket resorts and honeymoon vacations.

 One of our favorites is the powder white coastline at Lhaviyani Atoll where the palm tree lined beaches look like a computer screensaver.
 We’ve found that the west side of the atoll has wider beaches and softer sand, so is perfect for a day’s sunbathing.

-Many of the over 1000 islands in this country are privately owned by resorts, so you may be limited as to where you can go on each island in the Maldives.
+However, many of the over 1000 islands in this country are privately owned by resorts.
+So you may be limited as to where you can go on each island in the Maldives.
 In general, that’s less of an issue in Bora Bora where it’s easy to roam.

 Having a resort on a private island also means that you are guaranteed to have a spectacular beach, and a coral reef for snorkeling, right beside your room.
 When it comes to high-end beach vacations, this country really does excel.